PEtab-dev/PEtab/doc/documentation_data_format.md

 *Note 1:* Instead of adding additional columns to the condition table, they can easily be added to a separate file, since every row of the condition table has `parameterId` as unique key.

-*Note 2:* State names to specify initial conditions are not allowed here.
-The respective initial values need to be turned into SBML model parameters.

 ## Measurements table